 Also, as individuals, and because we are individuals, we must be allowed our privacy, which means that no personal data of any kind must be published, printed, or publicized without the prior consent of the individual unless the information is the revelation of a criminal, an immoral or an illicit act.
 Otherwise, no exceptions must be allowed regardless of who the subject may be.
 Therefore, the right to absolute privacy is another inalienable right that we must posses.

 Also, in a democratic country, the military is not necessary to keep the peace in society and a well-functioning and peaceable democratic society has police and other security apparatus to keep an orderly society functioning properly.
 Therefore, there should be no need to garrison military personnel among the civilian population without insurrection, rebellion, or chaos in the society.
 And, most importantly, the military shall never be used against its own citizens, again, without insurrection, rebellion, or chaos in the society and the representatives of the people call for the participation and help of the military to restore law and order.

 Finally, no laws shall be allowed to exist that in any way shape or form limit, restrict, revoke, nullify, abbreviate, or otherwise circumvent any of our inalienable rights and freedoms or are deemed to be immoral or unjust.
 If such laws are demonstrated to exist then those laws shall immediately be revoked without prejudice and all who were injured by such laws shall receive compensation for such injuries, whether the injuries be physical, mental or financial.

 This implies that not everything can be put to a vote.
 And, the majority voting for something does not necessarily make the outcome of the vote a fair, Just and moral result.
-For example, if the majority of Americans were to vote to reinstitute slavery, it does not make slavery moral, Just or fair.
+For example, if the majority of Americans were to vote to reinstitute slavery, it does not make slavery moral, Just nor fair.
 Therefore, we must limit that which can and cannot be put to a vote.
 Items that are believed to be moral issues, or inalienable rights and freedoms must never be allowed to be voted on.
 So, for example, issues of suffrage, slavery, right to property, income and wealth — other than through permitted income taxes that are required to fuel authorized government spending — right to one’s beliefs, philosophy (including religious beliefs), or moral code, morality issues such as abortion, gay marriage, the right to a dignified end to one’s life, the right to do with one’s body as one pleases, among others should NEVER, EVER be permitted to be voted on.

 The importance of inalienable rights and individual freedoms can never be stressed and emphasized enough.
 But defining them is not easy, let alone defining them to make them universally acceptable.
 However, if one is successful in defining these correctly and universally then we can be on the road to true world peace.
 I don’t know if my attempt at doing so achieves universality, but the attempt was made in earnest.
 Regardless, I’d love to know, if my view of the world and how I think of it resonates with others.
 So, if you found my post remotely interesting, please take the time to comment.
 I’d love to have an intelligent and rational discussion with people all over the world about this subject.